 We have developed a number of programmes and resources in place to help implement integrated reporting.
-For example, <IR> Networks bring together trailblazing organizations that are adopting the principles and practices of integrated reporting, in order to share experiences with peers, access expert and investor insights, and explore the benefits and challenges that come with being at the forefront of a new reporting movement.
+For example, the <IR> Business Network bring together trailblazing organizations that are adopting the principles and practices of integrated reporting, in order to share experiences with peers, access expert and investor insights, and explore the benefits and challenges that come with being at the forefront of a new reporting movement.

 With a network of other adopters to learn from and a framework in place to shape your own reporting, the journey towards integrated reporting is not one taken alone.
 The momentum towards global adoption is building, and the bank of examples to support the case for integrated reporting is growing, showing how companies are approaching integrated reporting across the world.
 Guidance is also emerging from a number of organizations, offering practical tips and support for adopting integrated reporting.

 Networks ensure recognition for businesses that support the vision and mission of integrated reporting and contribute to leading practice in reporting.
 They help organizations that want to embrace integrated reporting, with opportunities to learn from peers and experts, and the chance to share experiences.

 See real world examples of integrated reporting in action.
 The <IR> Examples Database contains extracts from reports that demonstrate the effective delivery of the practices of integrated reporting, as set out in the International <IR> Framework.